Unimodular Hausdorff and Minkowski Dimensions: Unimodular Discrete Spaces

 \begin{lemma} Let $[\bs D, \bs o]$ be a unimodular discrete space.
-If $\bs Z$ is an equivariant process on $\bs D$, then $[\bs D, \bs o; \bs Z_{\bs D}]$ is also unimodular. \end{lemma} The proof is given at the end of this subsection.
-A converse to this lemma is given in the appendix (see Remark~\ref{rem:equivProcessEquivalence} below).
-It is important that the distribution of the mark $\bs Z_D$ does not depend on the \rooot{} (as in Definition~\ref{def:equivProcess}).
+If $\bs Z$ is an equivariant process on $\bs D$, then $[\bs D, \bs o; \bs Z_{\bs D}]$ is also unimodular. \end{lemma} The proof is straightforward and {is given in Appendix~\ref{ap:lemmas}}.
+The converse of this claim also holds ({Proposition~\ref{prop:equivProcessConverse}}).
+It is important here to assume that the distribution of $\bs Z_D$ does not depend on the \rooot{} (as in Definition~\ref{def:equivProcess}).